daoudclarke/daoudclarke.github.com/_posts/2018-02-06-manifesto-for-a-new-chatbot-platform.md

 has a lot of potential for increasing the return on investment of Facebook ads.

-If you liked this, please sign up to hear when I next post - and thanks for reading!
+If you liked this, please sign up to my blog _Machine Learning in Practice_ - and thanks for reading!

 {% include dc/signup %}